tfabris/BlueGigaEmpeg/README.txt

 ----------------------------------------------------------------------------
 Special note about empeg car power connection:
 ----------------------------------------------------------------------------
-I might recommend that, for this installation, you wire up the Empeg to your car differently than it would normally otherwise be wired up.
+I might recommend that, for this installation, you wire up the empeg to your car differently than it would normally otherwise be wired up.

 This design is intended to be used in such a way so that the empeg is